 2 Do your muscles hurt when you are NOT moving?

 If the answer is yes to those 2 questions, I'd suspect you might have rhabdo.
-At that point I might also ask you how your pee looked but even if you told me your urine looked yellow or looked normal, I might still suspect rhabdo from too much exercise/ activity.
+At that point, I might also ask you how your pee looked but even if you told me your urine looked yellow or looked normal, I might still suspect it from too much exercise/ activity.

-Why Do I Recommend Calling 911?
+Why Do I Suggest Calling 911?

 Will I Be Ok After Rhabdo?

-Rhabdo is a serious condition and yes, some have died from its complications – but most don't, so that's good.
+Rhabdomyolysis is a serious condition and yes, some have died from its complications – but most don't, so that's good.
 While many people may recover from rhabdo on their own, you can't know how bad you have it until you get medical attention.
 While the odds are good you will recover, remember this is your body – the only body you will have.
 You exercise to keep it healthy.
 In cases of over-exertion, think of getting medical attention as another way you are keeping your body in tip-top working condition.

 I really hope this helps.